Showing posts with label #Potential #WomeninTech #TechSheThink. Show all posts

 We’re done with the pressure to be superwomen.

-We’re here to be human — with fire in our bellies and doubt in our pockets.
+We’re here to be real women — with fire in our bellies, softness in our hearts, and doubt in our pockets.

 🔥 Tech Power Is Different Power